wp-plugins/where-i-was-where-i-will-be/readme.txt

 8. Function Cluster Markers

 == Changelog ==
-= 1.0.7 =
-* Included option to include a title on a local

 = 1.0.6 =
 * Added option to disable wheel scroll on map
 * Option to choose the coordinate where map will start